RafLaf/webcam/README.md

 <!--
 Once the ONNX model is generated, the next step is to create the .tmodel, .tprog and .tdata files with Tensil.
 These will allow the model to be implemented on FPGA.
 The hardware architecture chosen is given by the .tarch file.
 The steps are as follows:
 1. Place the ONNX model in a folder in the directory: `Tensil/networks_onnx`
 2. Make sure that there is a folder named "tensilFiles" and a folder "compilation_summaries" in the directory.
 In the "tensilFiles" folder are saved the Tensil .tmodel, .tprog and .tdata files useful for the rest.
-In the "compilation_summaries" folder are saved the details of the compilation, such as the number of instructions, the memory space used, the number of MAC, etc.
+In the "compilation_summaries" hfolder are saved the details of the compilation, such as the number of instructions, the memory space used, the number of MAC, etc.
 3. Run the onnx_automation.py script which is located in the directory: /home/eleve/projet3AEmbeddedFewShot/Tensil.
 In this one, you will have to choose the folder containing the ONNX models to convert and the .tarch hardware architecture.
 The file we have chosen is "custom_per_f.tarch". -->

 # Hardware vivado project